Content claims: Well-intended, but kind of a headache, right? We get it.

-Your Soundstripe subscription gives you all the rights you need to use Soundstripe music on YouTube (and ANY social media platform).
+Your Soundstripe subscription gives you all the rights you need to use Soundstripe music on YouTube (and ANY social media platform) for personal or commercial use.
 But that doesn’t mean that YouTube won’t issue a content claim if they recognize a track.

 Here’s how you clear them automatically, so you can spend more time creating, and less time disputing.

 Content claims help protect artists and creators from posters who are using content without proper licensing or ownership.